-VII.
-ARGUMENT
+V. ARGUMENT

-This Court should reverse the decision of the trial court because it erred in construing the mandatory provisions of the Election Code as directive and allowing canvassing to proceed on unqualified mail-in ballots that contained an undated signature.
+This Court should employ its extraordinary jurisdiction powers to address questions of immediate and significant importance to interpret the provisions of the Election Code prior to certification of the election results.
+Further, upon exercising extraordinary jurisdiction over this case, this Court should reverse the decision of the trial court because it erred in construing the mandatory provisions of the Election Code as directive and allowing canvassing to proceed on unqualified mail-in ballots that did not contain a date.